-Here’s an infographic by Jericho Brisance ( Matt Barsotti) that I think accurately reflects the challenges and difficulties facing a reader of the Bible when they attempt to determine exactly what happened on the first Easter Sunday.
+Here’s an infographic by Jericho Brisance ( Matt Barsotti) that accurately reflects the challenges and difficulties facing Bible readers when they attempt to determine exactly what happened on the first Easter Sunday.
 I appreciate Matt’s hard work in putting this infographic together.

 Click to display and download full size graphic 1280×5376 Click on graphic to expand to full size